Step-based checkpointing with high-level algorithmic differentiation: Forward and adjoint calculations

 \subsection{An adjoint calculation}

-A complete adjoint calculation consists of first solving all forward equations and then, in reverse order, solving for adjoint variables associated with each forward equation.
+A complete adjoint calculation consists of first evaluating all forward operations and then, in reverse order, computing values for adjoint variables associated with each forward operation.

-We first augment the forward model with two additional steps.
-A first step, appearing at the start of the calculation, copies the values of input parameters of interest from a given input parameter to an auxiliary model variable.
+We first augment the forward with two additional steps.
+A first step, appearing at the start of the calculation, copies the values of input parameters of interest from a given input parameter to an auxiliary variable.
 A second step, appearing at the end of the calculation, copies the value of a functional of interest into an auxiliary output variable.
-The equations appearing in these auxiliary steps correspond to simple assignments, and their appearance simplifies the structure of the adjoint calculation to follow.
+The operations appearing in these auxiliary steps correspond to simple assignments, and their appearance simplifies the structure of the adjoint calculation to follow.
 An augmented model, considering the initial stream function $\psi_0$ and the wind forcing parameter $Q$ to be parameters of interest, is visualized in Figure~\ref{fig:stommel_2_augmented}.

-Associated with each forward equation is a residual function which takes as input all dependencies and a candidate for the equation solution.
-For example for equation 3 in step 0 in Figure~\ref{fig:stommel_2_augmented} we have a residual function $\mathcal{F}^0_3 \left( F, \beta, r, \nu, Q', \psi, \zeta \right)$ which takes as input the parameters $\beta$, $r$, and $\nu$, the forward variables $Q'$, $\psi$, and $\zeta$ computed by solving earlier equations, and a candidate value for the solution $F$.
-The solution to the equation is obtained by solving the root finding problem
+Associated with each forward operation is a residual function which takes as input all dependencies and a candidate for the resulting output value.
+For example for operation 3 in step 0 in Figure~\ref{fig:stommel_2_augmented} we have a residual function $\mathcal{F}^0_3 \left( F_0, \beta, r, \nu, Q', \psi, \zeta \right)$ which takes as input the parameters $\beta$, $r$, and $\nu$, values for the forward variables $Q'$, $\psi$, and $\zeta$, and a candidate output value $F_0$.
+The output value is obtained by solving the root finding problem

-to obtain the solution $\hat{F}$.
-Since no ambiguity arises, the distinction between the solution candidate argument (here $F$) for a residual function and the solution obtained for given values of the dependencies (here $\hat{F}$) is dropped.
+to obtain $\hat{F}_0$, which is then assigned to the output variable.
+Since no ambiguity arises, the distinction between the candidate output value (here $F_0$) for a residual function and the output value obtained by solving the root finding problem is dropped.